SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In the VNA, the CPU, memory and IO are connected to/via the bus.

 flex-container:<img src="sm_tmp_xpihn7q.png">
-In the (modern revisions of) von neumann architecture, the three buses are the ⟮c1;control bus⟯, the ⟮c2;address bus⟯, and the ⟮c3;data bus⟯
+In the (modern revisions of) von neumann architecture, the three buses are the ⟮c+;control bus⟯, the ⟮c+;address bus⟯, and the ⟮c+;data bus⟯
 Stored-program computers can present a security risk due to the fact that data can contain maliscious instructions.

 The harvard architecture separates instructions and data (= does not store them in the same way/treat them differently)